 The partnership between WWF and H&M Group is founded on a joint vision for a sustainable future for people and nature.
-The purpose is to address key environmental impacts in the H&M Group’s value chain, with a special focus on water and climate.
+The purpose is to address key environmental impacts in the H&M Group’s value chain, with a special focus on water, biodiversity and climate.
 Our work also aims to lead and inspire other companies within the fashion industry but also beyond, towards solutions that keep within the boundaries of our planet.

 H&M Group and WWF entered a partnership in 2011, focusing on water stewardship.
 The partnership was the first of its kind, as it took the whole supply chain into account and went far beyond the factory lines.
 The aim was to raise awareness, to improve responsible water use throughout H&M Group’s entire supply chain and to inspire other companies to take action toward more responsible water management.

 In 2016, the partnership expanded to also include climate action and a strategic dialogue related to H&M Group’s and the fashion industry’s broader sustainability challenges and opportunities – marking one more important step towards a more sustainable fashion industry.
 In April 2017, H&M Group announced a new climate strategy that had been developed in collaboration with WWF and also entered into WWF’s global programme Climate Savers.

 The textile industry is an important focus area for WWF as raw materials and processing locations are often based in some of the world’s most water stressed and polluted river basins.
 The textile supply chains are also often based in countries where a high share of fossil energy is used.